The early days : luxurious racing yacht

 Above : The Celt after completion, at anchor, most probably in may 1902 during trials near the shipyard.

-Below : This view follows the above by minutes.
+Below : This view follows the above by minutes, if not seconds.
 Steam engine is on for trials and emitting smoke.

 As an experienced yachtsman and owner of notable racing yachts, — He owned at least 27 boats from 1865 to 1910, mostly sailing schooners, and designed some of them himself — John Rogers Maxwell, also a long time member of the Atlantic Yacht Club and the Corinthian Yacht Club, intended to use the Celt around New York Bay and Long Island Sound as a pleasure craft, a tender for his sailing yachts… It was also a perfect summer home.
 The Celt was the flagship of his racing fleet and one of the emblems of New York yachting, steaming along with Cornelius Vanderbilt's North Star and Alva, J.P.
 Morgan's Corsair III, John Jacob Astor's Nourmahal, Theodore Roosevelt's Mayflower, although much smaller in comparison.
 Furthermore, the Celt, being a typical American turn-of-the-century boat, was considered by some as the toast of the whole New York coastline for nearly a decade.